neurogeriatricskiel/KielMAT/README.md

 > The toolbox is currently under development and is not yet ready for use.

-The toolbox is aimed at a wide variety of motion researchers who want to use open souce software to process their data.
+The toolbox is aimed at motion researchers who want to use python based open source software to process their data.
-We have implemented a wide variety of functions to process motion data, such as:
+We have implemented validated algorithms in modules to process motion data, such as:
 -   Gait sequence detection (GSD)
 -   Inital contact detection (ICD)
+-   Physical activity monitoring (PAM)
+-   Postrual transition detection (STSD)
 -   More to follow ...

-The idea is that various motion data can be loaded into our dedicated dataclasses which rely on principles from the [Motion-BIDS](https://bids-specification.readthedocs.io/en/latest/modality-specific-files/motion.html) standard.
+The idea is that various motion data can be loaded into our dedicated dataclass which rely on principles from the [Motion-BIDS](https://bids-specification.readthedocs.io/en/latest/modality-specific-files/motion.html) standard.

 ## Data classes
 ### Data classes: conceptual framework